CARD-AI/CDR-Generator/README.md

 For the situation 1, there is a possibility to generate only the additional increased flow results, generated during the event period.
 These results are stored in the './results/cdr_situation1.csv'.

+# Citation
+The article describing this generator was accepted to the IVUS2021 conference.

 # License
 Distributed under the The MIT License.